bashtools/mokctl/README.md

 * Creating a single node cluster
   * Containers created with 'kubectl run' cannot reach the Internet
   * Multi-node clusters do not have this problem
+* Creating a cluster with a load balancer, `--with-lb`, currently fails

 ## Some Features